MartijnVisser/flink/docs/content/docs/learn-flink/datastream_api.md

 under the License.
 -->

-# Intro to the DataStream API
+# Learn the DataStream API

 The focus of this training is to broadly cover the DataStream API well enough that you will be able to get started writing streaming applications.